ginow/WebresourceEditor/README.md

 ## Installation

-- Download and import the managed solution `WebresourceEditor_managed.zip` from the `solution` folder or the `Releases` section of this project.
+- Download and import the managed solution `WebresourceEditor_managed.zip` from the `Releases` section of this project.

 ## Usage